Brad is Associate Professor of psychology in the Department of Psychological and Brain Sciences, Dartmouth College.

 Zahra received her M.D. from Tehran University of Medical Sciences.
 She had been self-studing neuroscience since the last year of high school.
 She had worked on emotional intelligence of psychotic patients, reward-associated memory, and face space models of face perception.
 Here she has developed tests to evaluate visual field asymmetries in aquired prosopagnosia.
 She has also designed web-based psychophysical experiments for testing remote subjects.
 Now she is designing new tests to evaluate object perception in humans.

 David's research involves studying the neural correlates of face processing and object recognition in the human brain using TMS and fMRI.
 His PhD was supervised by Vincent Walsh and Brad Duchaine at UCL.
 After postdocs at MIT and NIH, David took a position as a lecturer at the University of York in England.

 Laura is a postdoc in Jordan Smoller's lab in Psychiatry at Harvard Medical School and the creator of www.testmybrain.org.
 She was Brad's research assistant from 2005 to 2007.
-She did her PhD at Harvard University with Christine Hooke and also collaborated on many projects with Ken Nakayama and Jeremy Wilmer in the Vision Lab.
+She did her PhD at Harvard University with Christine Hooker and also collaborated on many projects with Ken Nakayama and Jeremy Wilmer in the Vision Lab.
 Her research is in the area of Social Neuroscience and Psychopathology.